thanushritha/Temperature-sensing-using-Arduino/README.md

-# Temperature-sensing-using-Arduino
-An Arduino Uno-based project that uses an LM35 sensor to detect and display temperature on an LCD screen.
 # 🌡️ Temperature Sensing using Arduino Uno

 This project uses an **LM35 temperature sensor**, an **Arduino Uno**, and a **16x2 LCD** to measure and display ambient temperature.